(CLICK PICS TO ENLARGE)

 From the Triad's Tuesday's temps cemented in the 30s, the wedge broke Wednesday and by 2:30pm Piedmont Triad Airport had set it's high of 62 degrees for the day.
 Let's see now...suddenly warm air, full of moisture, strong SW winds ahead of a strong cold front with strong upper level winds and much colder air aloft soon to follow...ingredients for more "whatthe...?" in the weather department.

-n the afternoon, and they seemed interesting enough to pass along in a blog.
+I had the radars on and saving images from time to time later in the afternoon, and they seemed interesting enough to pass along in a blog.
 The fun started in the mid afternoon when the Roanoke National Weather Service office put out a statement that gusty showers were moving along the VA/NC border and producing up to quarter inch hail.
 Not sleet.
 HAIL.
 Storm tops were barely 10,000 feet and there was quarter inch hail observed...all I could think was "whatthe...?" and "here we go!"

 The radar imagery is nothing unusual, overall...but in the strange January mix of factors there was a lot more going on than met the eye.
 The first image is the basic Level 3 scan from the Raleigh radar somewhere around 5:45pm.
 The red box was the first of many severe thunderstorm warnings in (basically) eastern NC.
-The yellow blips to the left under and beside Greensboro were producing bursts of
+The yellow blips to the left under and beside Greensboro were producing bursts of hail and heavy rain.
+And up to the VA border was a nicely coalescing line of cells that later started generating a good many lightning strokes:

 Following is a volume scan of the yellow intensity levels of the line of storms heading up into Virginia along I-85....